Bikes · Resale guide

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is unfortunately common for premium bikes.
-Always cross-verify the chassis and engine numbers on the bike with the RC book and check them on the Parivahan app.
-If they don’t match, or the app shows a different owner or status, walk away immediately.
+This is a serious risk for premium bikes.
+Always verify the chassis and engine numbers on the bike match the RC book and the Parivahan app.
+Any discrepancy, even a single digit, means you walk away.
+Don’t fall for “I’ll give you the original RC later.”

 Engine Swap.
-Sometimes, a blown engine is replaced with a cheaper, used one from another bike.
-Always ensure the engine number on the bike matches the one on the RC.
-Also, look for mismatched paint colours on the engine block or unusual wiring that suggests a swap.
+A blown engine might be replaced with a used one from another bike.
+Always check that the engine number matches the RC.
+Also, look for mismatched paint or grime levels between the engine block and the rest of the bike, suggesting a non-original engine.

 Fake Service Records.
-Sellers might present service booklets with stamps from local mechanics or even forged authorized dealer stamps.
-Call the authorized BMW service centre with the bike’s chassis number to verify the authenticity of its service history.
-Unverifiable records reduce the bike’s value significantly.
+Sellers might present service books with stamps from local mechanics or even forged authorized dealer stamps.
+Call the nearest authorized BMW service center with the bike’s chassis number to verify the authenticity of service history.

 Non-Matching Insurance / Zero Claim Bonus Discrepancy.
 Ask for the bike’s insurance history.
-If the seller claims “zero depreciation” or “zero claims bonus” but the bike shows signs of major repair or accident, they might be hiding previous claims.
-Verify the insurance policy details carefully.
+If the seller claims a zero-depreciation policy and a zero claim bonus but the bike shows signs of repair, it suggests undisclosed accident claims.
+This impacts your future premium and indicates dishonesty.

 Seller’s Guide — How to Maximize Your BMW F 450 GS Resale